tstraus/entdlr/README.md

 # **ENTDLR**
 ## **ENT**ity **D**efinition **L**anguage **R**edux
 A tool for defining structures and classes generically and generating implementations by templating.
-An extended version of the FlatBuffers language is used to create these definitions, which can include namespaces, enums, unions, structs, and facilities.
-Facilities are useful for defining the pure interface of a library, with the names and signatures of methods.
+An extended version of the FlatBuffers language is used to create these definitions, which can include `namespace`s, `enum`s, `union`s, `struct`s, and `interface`s.
+Interfaces are useful for defining the pure interface of a library, with the names and signatures of methods.
 Methods can also be added to structs.

 ## Definitions
 Definitions are what `entdlr` parses into a `Context`.
 They are what defines your structures and interfaces.